FreySolarEye/Cobalt-Strike-AggressorScripts/Discord-Notifier/README.md

 # How to configure?

-1. Edit Discord-Notifier.cna and change the **$DiscordHook** environmental variable to match tour Discord Chanel WebHook
+1. Edit Discord-Notifier.cna and change the **$DiscordHook** environmental variable to match your Discord Chanel WebHook

 # Discord notification on Beacon Initial